 - If you eat a meal that results in low insulin levels you will feel energized, not hungry and have good mental focus.

-- If after you’ve eaten you have good mental focus but you are still hungry, you’ve had too much protein relative to carbohydrate.
-Your insulin is low so the brain is telling your body to eat again to get some brain sugar generated.
+- If after you’ve eaten you have good mental focus, but you are still hungry, you’ve had too much protein relative to carbohydrate.
+Your insulin is low, so the brain is telling your body to eat again to get some brain sugar generated.

-- If you have have brain fog and decreased mental focus after you’ve eaten, your meal had too many carbohydrates relative to protein.
+- If you have brain fog and decreased mental focus after you’ve eaten, your meal had too many carbohydrates relative to protein.

-So a lack of hunger, no sugar cravings, and good mental focus are good indicators that your meal has kept your insulin levels low.
+A lack of hunger, no sugar cravings, and good mental focus are good indicators that your meal has kept your insulin levels low.

-When you eat a well balanced meal it should “last” between 4 to 6 hours.
+When you eat a well-balanced meal, it should “last” between 4 to 6 hours.
 That means that in order to keep insulin levels low, a couple of snacks a day may be needed.
 The snacks should have the same effect as a meal, but their effects will only last a couple of hours.

 High insulin levels are linked to almost every chronic disease.